 Stan does indeed have it - I've had a few friends who braved watching the first episode yesterday.
 Their comments were almost universally bad (even when trying to divorce it from the books entirely).
 I'm just not going to bother because I know I'd just make myself feel awful.

-Only the gullible ones probably.:laugh:
+Only the gullible ones probably.

 Edited to update seen this on the Cunning one forum